kenchrcum/wasabi-s3-operator/examples/README.md

-# S3 Operator Examples
+# Wasabi S3 Operator Examples

-This directory contains example manifests for using the S3 Provider Operator.
+This directory contains example manifests for using the Wasabi S3 Operator.
+All examples are tested and validated for use with Wasabi's S3-compatible API.

 ## Quick Start Examples